Everywhere countertop outlets are popping up in cuisines and pantries

 Depending on the country you live in, at least one outlet is required in each peninsular countertop.
 A peninsula is defined as a worktop that has a dimension of 30cm by 60cm or greater.
 The long dimensions are measured from the associated straight wall.

 The equivalent rule that applies to walls sometimes refers to islands.
 Your local building code can require the same number of outlets every 60cm in an island or peninsula since it doesn’t have a connected wall.
-Please check your local code requirements to prevent unpleasant surprises.
+Please check your local code requirements to prevent unpleasant surprises and think about pop up countertop outlets.

 Windows can be in the way of wall outlets, as well as sink and range plans